I’m on the road again – Painting in Norfolk

 I began with some oil paintings of the riverside, In the country park.
 With ducks, swans, and a canoe and rowing club, providing plenty of colourful activity.
 The following day was spent at Winterton beach and its wonderful sand dunes, here is an example.

-boathouse, with its own accommodation above.
-I named this ‘up the creek with a paddle’.
+This was named this ‘up the creek with a paddle’.
 Having painted here before, I knew it offered plenty of subjects, as well as boating people to chat with as I worked.

-This view will be familiar to many art lovers, it is St Benet’s Abbey ruins near Ludham.
+It is St Benet’s Abbey ruins near Ludham.
 Painted by many notable artists, including John Crome and Edward Seago, from his boat / studio on the nearby river.
-The sky was wonderful, and added drama to my painting, as did the dog walker, who appeared as I was packing up.

 Above is a dip pen Indian Ink and watercolour drawing of some old ruins in the country park.